harshhita2/simon-says-game/README.md

 4) The game ends when you click the wrong color.

 🛠️ Tech Stack
-HTML – Structure of the game
+1) HTML – Structure of the game
-CSS – Styling and animations
+2) CSS – Styling and animations
-JavaScript – Game logic and interactivity
+3) JavaScript – Game logic and interactivity

 ✨ Features
-Interactive gameplay with sound effects
+1) Interactive gameplay with sound effects
-Colorful design and animations
+2) Colorful design and animations
-Increasing difficulty with each level
+3)Increasing difficulty with each level

 📬 Contact
-If you have suggestions or want to contribute, feel free to open an issue or a pull request.
+If you have suggestions or want to contribute, feel free to open an issue or a pull request. harshitakhetan2002@gmail.com